 When buying optical eyeglasses online, the look and style of frames is perhaps the biggest deciding factor for most as the frames will, of course, affect your appearance, but also may affect your comfort.
+Get up to 20% discount on prescription medicine Tears Plus Eye Drop 10ml online, compare prices avail cashback.
 A lot of people neglect to consider the material of their lenses, but this is another factor that can ensure you are choosing the best optical eyeglasses to suit your needs.
 The material of your lenses will affect not only the appearance and comfort of your eyeglasses but also your vision and safety.

 You’ll be given the choice between glass and plastic for your lenses when buying optical eyeglasses online.
 Here’s a guide to each lens material and how they compare.

 Glass, the original eyeglass lens material, really does offer the best optical quality.

 Although plastic lenses can’t compete with the clarity of glass, they can have a number of tints and coatings applied to enhance and improve your visual experience.

 Tints and Coatings

 Glass lenses are very limited in the tints and coatings that can be applied to them, while any photochromic or polarized tints can be applied to plastic lenses with a range of colors and intensities.